tanmoyyysarkar/MNIST-NeuralNetwork-CPP/README.md

-# MNIST-NeuralNetwork-CPP

 # 🧠 Neural Network from Scratch (C++)

-This project implements a simple feedforward neural network in **C++** trained on the **MNIST dataset**.
+A mini-project which implements a simple feedforward neural network in **C++** trained on the **MNIST dataset**.
-It is built entirely from scratch — no external machine learning libraries are used — to demonstrate how neural networks work under the hood.
+It is built entirely from scratch (no external machine learning libraries are used) to demonstrate how neural networks work under the hood.

 ---